 The hands-down quickest way to potty train your Pug to pee and poo indoors is to choose one single place inside your home that is the “dog toilet.”

 You will want to put down pee pads or place an indoor dog litter box in the designated dog toilet spot.
+Like cats, Pugs can be trained to use a litter box.
 Then you can train your Pug dog to always potty in that same spot.

 There are lots of good dog potty training methods available today but our favorite is clicker training combined with crate training.

-Be sure to check out some of our other Pug potty training tips to help ensure you raise a well-behaved dog that is properly house trained.
+Be sure to check out some of our other Potty training Pugs tips to help ensure you raise a well-behaved dog that is properly house trained.

 Should You Potty Train Your Pug to Go Indoors?